Skip to content

 import path

-In Python, the import path refers to the path that Python searches to find the modules that you want to import into your code.
-This path includes the directories listed in the sys.path variable, which is initialized from the directory of the running script (or the current working directory in interactive mode), the PYTHONPATH environment variable, and installation-dependent defaults (including site-packages).
+In Python, the import path refers to the list of locations (path entries) that Python’s path-based finder searches to find the modules you want to import.
+During an import, these locations usually come from the sys.path variable, which is initialized from the directory of the running script, the PYTHONPATH environment variable, and installation-dependent defaults (including site-packages).
+In interactive mode, the current working directory replaces the script’s directory.
+For subpackages, the search locations can also come from the parent package’s __path__ attribute.

 Understanding and managing the import path is useful when working with large projects or when your modules are spread across different directories.